Quebec's flood zone has peaked; baby, father still missing

 Environment Minister David Heurtel said Monday water flows from Quebec’s northwestern Outaouais region, which is feeding the flooding Ottawa and St. Lawrence rivers, reached record levels Sunday.

-“We are starting – and I emphasize starting – too see indications the flow is slowing down,” Mr. Heurtel said during a briefing Monday morning.
+“We are starting – and I emphasize starting – to see indications the flow is slowing down,” Mr. Heurtel said during a briefing Monday morning.

 Guide: Floods in Quebec and beyond: What’s the damage so far?